xtendui/xtendui/src/gatsby/markdown/hidden/test/other.md

 Try the demo [on a new page](/demos/components/scrollto/overlay#anchor-2).

-Test browser location prev e next.
+Test change page (browser location prev next).

 Test initial activation and scroll on page load when linking non scrolltoInit.